A) Author Information

-The authors should provide their names, addresses, phone number(s), present position/title besides the names of the universities/colleges at the title page of the manuscript to facilitate academic review and production.
+The authors should provide their names, email addresses, phone number(s), ORCID ID, affiliations and designations of all contributors on the title page of the manuscript to facilitate academic review and production.

-- Journal of Islamic Thought and Civilization follows the Chicago Citation Style, Notes and Bibliography System (16thA). for citations.
-This Reference style requires footnotes or endnotes in text while citing, and a bibliography at the end of the document listing all the works that have been cited and any other works consulted.
+- All footnotes and Bibliographies should be cited in the Chicago Manual of Style.
+The Journal of Islamic Thought and Civilization follows the Chicago Citation Style, Notes and Bibliography Style (17th) for citations.
+This reference style requires footnotes or endnotes in the text while citing, and a bibliography at the end of the document listing all the works that have been cited and any other works consulted.
 The bibliography should be arranged alphabetically by the author.

 - Never reuse a number - use a new number for each reference, even if you have used that reference previously.

 - Never use two note numbers at the end of a sentence.

 - To cite multiple sources in a single note, separate the two citations with a semicolon (;).